mobile app bar

 Patriots players board the team jet for Denver on Saturday, Jan.
 24, at Rhode Island T.F.
 Green International Airport in Warwick.

-But here’s the key detail most people miss: true altitude acclimatization doesn’t happen in a day or two.
+But here’s the key detail most people miss: True altitude acclimatization doesn’t happen in a day or two.
 Physiological adaptation, in theory, takes weeks, not hours or days.
 So anything short of that doesn’t meaningfully increase red blood cell count or oxygen efficiency.
 Instead, short stays often come with irritating symptoms like headaches, dehydration, sleep disruption, and premature fatigue.

 So if you can’t fully adapt, the next best option is limiting how long your body is exposed.
-That’s exactly the logic the Patriots seem to have followed.
+That’s the logic the Patriots seem to have followed.

 “Physiologically, you have to be at altitude for longer than a day or two or three… It takes time to do that.
 So, we’ll do what we’ve always done.
 We’ll travel, be in condition and be ready to play,” the Pats HC said, adding, “No tricks… Just play well.”

-While some fans assumed Vrabel’s comments hinted at an earlier arrival, in reality, he was making the opposite point.
+While some fans assumed Vrabel’s comments hinted at an earlier arrival, he was, in reality, making the opposite point.
 Since real acclimatization wasn’t possible due to the playoff schedule, New England chose consistency with their routine rather than force an early travel.

 Another potential second layer to this decision can be the weather.
 Denver is expected to be brutally cold, with kickoff temperatures around 17°F and a wind chill near -13°F.